project-valhalla/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Community moderators and team members are volunteers and while we strive to address reports promptly, immediate responses may not always be possible.
+We, as community moderators and team members, are volunteers and while we strive to address reports promptly, immediate responses may not always be possible.

 If you witness or experience any form of abusive, harassing or otherwise unacceptable behavior, we encourage you to report it to the community staff.
 All complaints will be reviewed and investigated thoroughly and appropriate actions will be taken at the discretion of the staff.